White House seeks at least $24B to aid states struck by hurricanes, wildfires - NewsBreak

 The administration’s request to Congress also includes $6.4 billion for processing and resettling Afghans evacuated as U.S. military forces exited that country.

-The post White House seeks at least $24B to aid states struck by hurricanes, wildfires appeared first on Kansas Reflector .
+The post White House seeks at least $24B to aid states struck by hurricanes, wildfires appeared first on Idaho Capital Sun .

 Comments / 0